Alpine-DAV/ascent/src/docs/sphinx/ExampleIntegrations.rst

 CloverLeaf3D is a proxy-application from the Atomic Weapons Establishment (AWE) that can be found at `http://uk-mac.github.io/CloverLeaf3D <http://uk-mac.github.io/CloverLeaf3D>`_.
 CloverLeaf is written in Fortran90.
 The data integration can be found in the file ``src/examples/proxies/cloverleaf3d-ref/visit.F90``, and the Ascent API in the main loop can be found at ``src/examples/proxies/cloverleaf3d-ref/hydro.F90`` starting at line 46.
-CloverLeaf3D uses ghost elementss, thus they have to be stripped each time step before being passed to Ascent.
+CloverLeaf3D uses ghost elements, thus they have to be stripped each time step before being passed to Ascent.

 .. _clover_exfig: